HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/troubleshooting/logging_and_tracing/logging_tracing_containers_and_new_services.md

 ## Enable tracing just for the current HCL Digital Experience 9.5 session

 1. Click the **Administration** menu icon.
 Then, click **Tracing: Gather data about the site**.
-2. Enter any of the following values in the **Append these trace settings** field,
+2. Enter any of the following values in the **Append these trace settings** field.

     For example, to trace all events, enter the following value: